saejong-jang-by/CICD_manual/cicd_pipeline_manual.md

 # CI/CD pipeline manual

-## This project contains basic structures of backend logic using AWS Lambda and CI/CD pipeline with using Docker and Jenkins.
+### This project contains basic structures of backend logic using AWS Lambda and CI/CD pipeline with using Docker and Jenkins.
+Docker, Jenkins, Github WebHook, EC2, S3, CodeDeploy, Load Balancers, API Gateway, IAM, Lambda, SES are used in this project

-## Docker, Jenkins, Github WebHook, EC2, S3, CodeDeploy, Load Balancers, API Gateway, IAM, Lambda, SES are used in this project
+# Steps

 ## Appspec.yml